nervosnetwork/rfcs/rfcs/0052-extensible-udt/0052-extensible-udt.md

 The `data` field included in `XudtData`, must be of the same length as `ScriptVec` structure included in xUDT args.
 Some extensions might require user-specific data stored in each xUDT cell. xUDT data provides a place for such data.
-This XUDT data part can be optional.
+The `XudtData` can be optional regardless of whether there is any extension script or not.
+However, if an extension script requires such data, it must be present.

 The `lock` field included in `XudtData` will not be used by the xUDT script.
 It is reserved for lock script specific data for current cells.